Switzerland has a social insurance network that covers risks in many areas, including work, health, family and old age.

 Social assistance is usually covered by local and state taxes.
 Since it is regulated by the state and most often carried out by the municipality, the amount of its operation and assistance varies greatly depending on the place of residence.

 Those in need of financial assistance should contact their local social welfare services.
 Assistance is assigned on a case-by-case basis depending on the situation and needs.
-Social assistance benefits are often paid to older people with too low pensions, single-parent families, as well as unemployed people who could not find a job at the end of their qualifications, people with heavy debt, or workers.
+Social assistance benefits are paid to elderly people with too low pensions, single-parent families, as well as unemployed people who could not find a job at the end of their qualifications, people with heavy debt, or workers.
 Is often.
 Workers whose salary is not enough to maintain their household budget.

-About 10% of the Swiss population benefits from the broader form of social assistance.
+About 10% of the Swiss population benefits from a broader form of social assistance.
 Subsidies for old-age insurance, family allowances, housing assistance, progress in dependent allowances, and general financial support for daily life.

 Despite the aid provided in Switzerland, many have slipped through the rift and are in a very unstable situation.
 About one-third of those eligible for social assistance give up seeking help.

-Some studies have shown that the system is complex and many are unaware of their rights.
+The system is complex and many people are unaware of their rights.
 Information can be difficult to obtain and competent services are not always readily available.
 Many people feel guilty and afraid of stigma when seeking state help.
-In addition, some states require that some of the social assistance granted be reimbursed when an individual’s situation improves.
+In addition, some states stipulate that some of the social assistance granted must be repaid when an individual’s situation improves.

 Foreigners are at risk of having their residence permit revoked when using social assistance.
 And people in illegal or irregular situations do not want to risk being arrested or expelled by the authorities.